MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 *  **Prerelease SDK:** This version of the WebView2 SDK provides method signatures for experimental APIs, which allow you to write code using the experimental WebView2 APIs in your app.

 *  **Microsoft Edge Preview Channels:** These channels (Edge Beta, Edge Dev, or Edge Canary) contain the necessary Microsoft Edge binaries.
-They allow your app to run and render using the experimental APIs.
+These channels allow your app to run and render using the experimental APIs.

 For more information about how SDK versions interact with the WebView2 Runtime and the Microsoft Edge preview channels, see [Understand the different WebView2 SDK versions](../concepts/versioning.md).